 Buying a Blog for Passive Income

 If you don’t have the money to buy a blog, you can start a blog.
 I would actually recommend this before you buy one because there are a million little things you learn when you start your own blog.
 Not only will you be able to better recognize a good blog vs. a bad blog, you will learn all about how google rankings work, how blog monetization works, and how to write great content.

-To learn more about how to start a blog (including setting up the website, selecting your blog topic, getting traffic to your blog, and monetizing that traffic), check out my article on Passive Income Blogging.
+To learn more about how to start a blog (including setting up the website, selecting your blog topic, getting traffic to your blog, and monetizing that traffic), check out my article on How to Start a Blog From Scratch.

 2. Invest in Real Estate